 The temperature drops into the low 50s at night.
-Rain is possible, so be ready to duck under a shelter to wait out showers or carry a small travel umbrella with you.
+Rain is possible, so be ready to duck under a shelter to wait out showers, or carry a small travel umbrella with you.

 What to Pack

 Also look for performances in Prague's theaters; classical music concerts in Old Town, Mala Strana, and Castle Hill; and live shows in Prague's bars and pubs.

 What to Do in Prague in the Summer

-Old Town Square will be packed; you'll have to wait patiently well in advance of the astronomical clock's chime to get a decent view because this popular attraction draws huge crowds even when tourist numbers are low.
+Old Town Square will be packed.
+As of 2018 the medieval astronomical clock has been taken apart for repair and is expected back in operation in August.
+When it resumes, you'll have to wait patiently well in advance of the clock's chime to get a decent view, because this popular attraction draws huge crowds even when tourist numbers are low.

 Tips for Prague Summer Travel

-Escape the city via train, bus or guided tour and discover other highlights of the Czech Republic.
-Spa town Karlovy Vary, the charming town of Cesky Krumlov, the historic treasure house of Karlstein Castle or the medieval town of Kutna Hora are just some of your options.
-However, other Prague travelers will likely have the same idea, so you won't necessarily escape the crowds if you decide to leave Prague for a day or a weekend.
+Summer is a great time for taking a day trip from Prague.
+Escape the city via train, bus, or guided tour and discover other highlights of the Czech Republic.
+Spa town Karlovy Vary, the charming medieval town of Cesky Krumlov, the historic treasure house of Karlstein Castle, or the medieval town of Kutna Hora are just some of your options.
+Other Prague travelers will likely have the same idea, so you won't necessarily escape the crowds if you decide to leave Prague for a day or a weekend.